voldgalf/FixitPy/docs/usage.rst

 Getting Media
 --------------

-Retrieving media from iFixit with fixitpy is simple, just call `retrieve_media` with your specified media ID.
+Retrieving media from iFixit with FixitPy is simple, just call `retrieve_media` with your specified media ID.

 .. code-block:: python

-    media = fixitpy.retrieve_media(123)
+    media = FixitPy.retrieve_media(123)
     # 123 is an example and can be changed

 the returned ``media`` is a dictionary object, and can be accessed similarly to the example below: